 Somatic Experiencing (SE)

 SE is a body-awareness, mindful approach to overcoming trauma.
 It is based on Dr. Peter Levine’s research and clinical practice, demonstrating the innate ability of the human condition to transform trauma in achieving an enhanced quality of life.

 Hypnotherapy is often integrated with other treatment modalities.
 Techniques can be used to help the patient feel calm and relaxed.
 Dr. Pasahow finds this approach highly useful in effectively communicating ideas that enhance motivation toward change.
 There is a broad range of disorders and situations where it has been proven to be effective, for example: pain management, weight loss, smoking cessation, preparation for surgery, general anxiety, performance anxiety, depression, cancer conditions and traumas.

 PSYCHOBIOLOGICAL APPROACH TO COUPLES THERAPY (PACT)

-This model allows the therapist to understand the areas of the brain responsible for the difficulties couples present in both their attachment and arousal behaviors.
+This model allows the therapist to understand the areas of the brain responsible for the difficulties couples present in both their attachment and emotional arousal behaviors and patterns.
 The PACT therapist helps couples move into secure attachment patterns and has proven to be highly successful for a wide range of relational and sexual challenges.

-This is commonly known as talk therapy.
-This type of therapy helps you understand your moods, thoughts, feelings and behaviors.
-One-on-one discussion with a therapist can help people see a different perspective on their situation that can help them decide how to fix the problems they are having.
-The benefits of talk therapy are immediate.
-The simple act of discussing your feelings can help you feel better about your problems as you work through them.
+This is commonly known as “talk therapy”.
+This type of therapy helps patients understand their moods, thoughts, feelings and behaviors.
+One-on-one discussion with a therapist can help individuals achieve a more adaptive perspective, enabling them to make more effective choices in managing their life challenges.
+The benefits of “talk therapy” are immediate.
+The simple act of discussing your feelings can help you feel better as you work through your problems.